ChipmunkHand/ChipmunkHand/blog/psx.md

 This was about the fourth version of it, many were written with varitions of loops and caching, really for not good reason at all.
 This version does a manual reverse of a byte's bits and then calculates a lookup table with all the possible bytes in it.

 The last problem we encountered was that the ATT line was cycling after every byte, which apparently via lengthy experimentation, the pad did not like at all.
 This is not a big problem however since we can simply go back to cotrolling the ATT line like before.

 ##Higher Level Constructs

-What, you may be thinking at this stage, is the point of using F# to do all these low level imperative operations?
+What you may be thinking at this stage is What is the point of using F# to do all these low level imperative operations?
 Wouldn't we be better off just writing it in C or something and have done with it?
 Well, it turns out that F# has several features that make working with hardware quite nice.

 ###Active Patterns